ein Katzenmorgen

 Local fire volunteers struggled in vain against conditions that quickly overwhelmed them.
 Local police tried to locate and corral those outside their homes and find a safe place for them to shelter.
 State and national responses were very late due to the speed and fury of the blaze.
 TV commentators were still calmly reporting “hot weather” as the flames engulfed homes.

-I would have to amend that and say that in an emergency [of any sort], expect to rely on yourself.
+”It is hard to imagine a more dramatic illustration of the fact that, if you are going to make your home in a fire zone, the only person you can rely on in an emergency is yourself.”I would have to amend that and say that in an emergency [of any sort], expect to rely on yourself.
 Mobilizing forces, equipment, material is a time-consuming endeavor, and if, say, one does not live in a fire zone on a high-possibility-of-fire day but experiences a natural disaster of another sort (earthquake, tornado, flood), one must always manage for a while, sometimes a good while, without outside aid.

 ”The lesson of how to live with our environment has yet to sink into our bones.
 Rather than adapting to our environment, we are isolating ourselves from it, building barriers of plastic and steel between ourselves and the real world.”